symphoniacloud/sacon-san-jose-2019-continuous-delivery/README.md

 By default, the repository will be named `serverless-application`.
 If you change that, make sure to use the new name in the other commands in this tutorial.

 Follow the instructions [here](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-connect.html) to access the repository using `git`.
+To set up git access using the `credential-helper`, follow the instructions [here](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-https-unixes.html).

 Now, let's push the Serverless application code to the our new Git repository.